-We will have broad discretion in how we use the proceeds of this offering and the concurrent private placement and may not use these proceeds effectively, which could affect our results of operations and cause our stock price to decline.
+We will have broad discretion in how we use the proceeds of this offering and may not use these proceeds effectively, which could affect our results of operations and cause our stock price to decline.

-We will have considerable discretion in the application of the net proceeds of this offering and the concurrent private placement, including for any of the purposes described in the section titled "Use of Proceeds," and you will not have the opportunity as part of your investment decision to assess whether the net proceeds are being used appropriately.
-As a result, investors will be relying upon management's judgment with only limited information about our specific intentions for the use of the net proceeds of this offering and the concurrent private placement.
+We will have considerable discretion in the application of the net proceeds of this offering, including for any of the purposes described in the section titled "Use of Proceeds," and you will not have the opportunity as part of your investment decision to assess whether the net proceeds are being used appropriately.
+As a result, investors will be relying upon management's judgment with only limited information about our specific intentions for the use of the net proceeds of this offering.
 We may use the net proceeds for purposes that do not yield a significant return or any return at all for our stockholders.
-In addition, pending their use, we may invest the net proceeds from this offering and the concurrent private placement in a manner that does not produce income or that loses value.
+In addition, pending their use, we may invest the net proceeds from this offering in a manner that does not produce income or that loses value.